Material Ethereal Constructs: Sequential, Poetic Dialogues

 We have just enough religion to make us hate but not enough to make us love one another. — JONATHAN SWIFT

 Earth is our sole, shared, and sacred home.
-Humanity coalesces within Bob Marley’s “I and I” and Martin Buber’s “I and Thou.”
+Humanity coalesces in love within Bob Marley’s “I and I” and Martin Buber’s “I and Thou.”
 Mutual respect, tolerance, patience, forgiveness, and compassion for all life are keys to healing, sustainability, and survival.
-Humility, loving-kindness, listening, and introspection serve us well.
+Humility, loving-kindness, listening, and introspection will serve us well.
 Collaboration, cooperation, and compromise are synergistic keys to hope, understanding, and solutions to challenges.

 As with couples, families, communities, and nations, kindness, non-judgment, unconditional love, and commitment to selfless service must be part of the global healing formula.
 A critical mass of spiritual healing can only manifest when individuals take responsibility by projecting loving words, thoughts, and actions into their everyday lives.
 For insights, search the “Peace Prayer” of St. Francis.
 Consider Gandhi's simple words: "Be the change you wish to see in the world."
-This quote (yes, overused) challenges us to radiate loving kindness towards change in our homes, communities, countries, and collective consciousness.
+This quote (yes, overused) challenges us to radiate loving-kindness toward change in our homes, communities, countries, and collective consciousness.

 "Beware of the differences that blind us to the unity that binds us." — HUSTIN SMITH.